Privacy Policy

 11.1 Staff Training

-• Regular Training: Staff receive regular training on privacy policies, data protection, and compliance.
+• Regular Training: Staff receive training on privacy policies, data protection, and compliance.

-• Updates: Training materials are updated regularly to reflect changes in privacy laws and regulations.
+• Updates: Materials are updated regularly to reflect changes in laws and regulations.

 11.2 Student Awareness

-• Information: Students are informed about their privacy rights and how to exercise them through orientations and the Student Handbook.
+• Information: Students are informed about privacy rights through orientations and the Student Handbook.

 12. Responsibilities

-• Privacy Officer: Manages privacy policy implementation, handles complaints, and ensures compliance.
+• Privacy Officer: Manages policy implementation, handles complaints, and ensures compliance.

 • Academic and Administration Staff: Ensure personal information is handled in accordance with this policy.